An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Continuous thermal shallow water equations

 \end{theorem} \begin{proof} Integrating the buoyancy variance evolution equation \eqref{eq:bvar-evo} in space over the domain $\Omega$ gives

 where $\vb{n}$ is the unit normal of the boundary.
 The final step results from cancellation across periodic boundaries.
 The proof is complete. \end{proof}

-We now prove that $\zeta$ is convex, and hence it is an entropy function. \begin{theorem} The elemental buoyancy, $\zeta=\tfrac{1}{2}hb^2$, is a convex combination of the prognostic variables $h$ and $hb$. \end{theorem} \begin{proof} The Hessian of $\zeta$ w.r.t. $h$ and $hb$ is
+We now prove that $\zeta$ is convex, and hence it is an entropy function. \begin{theorem} The elemental buoyancy variance, $\zeta=\tfrac{1}{2}hb^2$, is a convex combination of the prognostic variables $h$ and $hb$. \end{theorem} \begin{proof} As the functional derivative of $\zeta$ w.r.t. $\vb{u}$ is $0$ we need only considers the Hessian of $\zeta$ w.r.t. $h$ and $hb$, giving

 with the characteristic equation

 and eigenvalues $\lambda = 0, \dfrac{1+b^2}{h}$.
 Therefore $H_\zeta$ is positive semi-definite and $\zeta$ is convex. \end{proof}